Lectionary Bible Studies and Sermons

 v12.
 Paul wants Timothy to identify with these troubles, and this he does by presenting a general principle.
 Believers who behave in a godly way will inevitably create trouble for themselves.
 Evil, by its very nature, rises up against the good, particularly if the good has some association with Christ.

 v13.
 The false teachers and their disciples will not face this type of negative reaction, for their lives easily fit with the world around them.
-Being themselves deceived, they deceive those who follow them, and so the lives of both teacher and disciple continue to degenerate.
+Being themselves deceived, they deceive those who follow them, so the lives of both teacher and disciple continue to degenerate.

 v16.
 Paul now gives us a creedal statement about the scriptures.
 He states that "all" the separate parts of the scriptures (the Law, Prophets and Writings) are inspired and thus, are useful.
 He points to four uses: a negative and positive teaching use and a negative and positive life-style use.
 The Old Testament scriptures are useful to teach sound doctrine and to expose untruth.
 They are also useful for ethics, correcting evil behavior and training in right behavior.